Neovici/cosmoz-bottom-bar/CONTRIBUTING.md

  ## Steps to reproduce

- 1. Put a `paper-foo` element in the page.
+ 1. Put a `cosmoz-bottom-bar` element in the page.
  2. Open the page in a web browser.
- 3. Click the `paper-foo` element.
+ 3. Click the `cosmoz-bottom-bar` element.
  ```

  2. **A reduced test case that demonstrates the problem.** If possible, please include the test case as a JSBin.
 Start with this template to easily import and use relevant Polymer Elements: [https://jsbin.com/cagaye/edit?html,output](https://jsbin.com/cagaye/edit?html,output).